Useful Notes: Carolus Rex

-(latinized form of Charles XII) was a King of Sweden full title
+(latinized form of King Charles) was a King of Sweden full title

 .
 Amongst the various Notable Swedish Monarchs